-Move 6 matches to make 5 squares from the puzzle figure.
-No matchstick can be kept hanging not as a side of a square.
-Time to solve 10 minutes.
+Move 6 matches to make 5 squares from the puzzle figure with each matchstick a side of a square.

 Solution to the matchstick puzzle Move 6 matches to make 5 squares